 The recent GPR work at Mambare was designed to determine the location for the DSO operation for the Mining Lease.
 This development is likely to require US\$25 - 30 million of capex and at that stage, Corcel would either be looking to bring in larger players for a JV or consider a complete disposal.
-Currently, the company owns 41% of the project, but given a perceived inability of BMA to fund the asset through to production, it would seem logical that the entire asset is vended into Corcel to allow meaningful development.
-Chinese investor Sinom has been happy to accept Corcel's paper as demonstrated by the 2020 debt deal and has now emerged as a highly supportive 12% plus shareholder and such backing speaks volumes for being a potential source of both offtake agreements and future funding.
+Currently, the company owns 41% of the project, but given a perceived inability of BMA to fund the asset through to production, it would seem logical that the entire asset is vended into Corcel to allow for meaningful development.
+Chinese investor Sinom has been happy to accept Corcel's paper, as demonstrated by the 2020 debt deal, and has now emerged as a highly supportive shareholder.
+Such backing speaks volumes for being a potential source of both offtake agreements and future funding.

 There is an obvious plan in progress to explore synergies with or indeed perhaps acquire the Wowo Gap nickel-cobalt asset.
 Corcel could do an RTO but it is also possible that the RMI management will trade the asset in forgiveness of their fairly sizeable debt and hang onto the shell for another venture.
-Corcel does not technically own the asset at the time of writing, but after some time now appear just one step away.
+Recently, RMI has acquired a second nickel project in Africa, which does look like the foundation of a post WoWo Gap entity.
+While Corcel does not technically own WoWo Gap at the time of writing, after some time has passed it now appears to be just one step away from taking control of it.
 The degree to which Wowo Gap and Mambare are combined depends on a host of factors.
-However, putting them together as a combined PNG project would make Corcel a big player in PNG and likely ease relations with the government.
-There is no doubt that the synergies are pretty big here with the opportunity to cherry pick the best bits for DSO at each deposit, potentially exporting using the same logistical streams and using revenues from one to further develop the other.
-In the end Corcel looks like it will acquire this quite second large nickel cobalt play for a song, and indeed a fraction of what has been spent on the project to date; some £8m.
+However, putting them together as a combined PNG nickel-cobalt entity would make Corcel a big player in PNG and likely further support relations and interactions with the PNG government.
+There is no doubt that the synergies are extensive here with the opportunity to cherry pick the best bits of DSO at each deposit, potentially exporting using the same logistical streams and applying revenues from one to further develop the other.
+In the end Corcel looks like it will acquire this quite second large nickel cobalt play for a song, and indeed a fraction of what has been spent on the project to date, which is some £8 million.

 Dempster was drilled in the mid-2000s by a nickel explorer and the vanadium potential looked interesting, even though that was not the main target.
-It was a cheap and cheerful investment for Regency, but undoubtedly has the key blue-sky upside with the growing clamour for vanadium for use in redox flow batteries where there is no alternative to using vanadium.
-The summer 2020 exploration efforts look like they were successful in helping to design a drill programme to build an initial resource.
+It was a cheap and cheerful investment for Regency, but undoubtedly has real blue-sky upside with the growing clamour for vanadium for use in redox flow batteries where there is no alternative material.
+The summer 2020 exploration efforts look like they were successful in helping to design a drill and exploration programme to build an initial resource.
 The team did not go into the traditional area as they were looking for possible extensions of the orebody and so drill targeting is likely to be adjacent to the previously drilled areas.
 The great thing about BSV is that the processing should be relatively simple, which makes the deposit more likely to be economic and ultimately to enter production.